bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/_tab-task-call-wait.rst

 Custom fields
-   The values set on this table are only informational and have no effect on how this task is treated by Axon.ivy.
+   The values set on this table are only informational and have no effect on how this task is treated by Axon Ivy.
    See :ref:`Custom Fields <process-element-tab-task-custom-fields>`.

 Code